glecaros/YAYL/README.md

 // radius: 5
 ```

-The library also supports fallback types for when the discriminantor is not available.
+The library also supports fallback types for when the discriminator is not available.

 ```csharp
 [YamlPolymorphic("type")]